The right farm insurance coverage for livestock farms

-The specialized equipment and amount of product involved in dairy farming can call for extra measures when it comes to livestock insurance.
+The specialized equipment and amount of product involved in dairy farming can call for extra measures when it comes to farm insurance.
 All it takes is a power outage to put your cooling tanks or your ventilation fans out of commission, and that could leave you with a large amount of spoiled milk or a herd with heatstroke.

 In other cases, you could lose your product to contamination resulting from animal medication, cleaning solutions or dirt.
 Not only can this result in a significant amount of lost revenue, but your customers – and your reputation – could suffer the consequences.